symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 The point is however that these all require algorithms and code on top of an RDBMS which also tightly bind your business logic to a particular RDBMS and/or algorithm even if some of them can be abstracted.
-So again using an ORM one could create a pluggable system for mangaging tree structures with different algorithms which prevent binding the business logic of the CMS to a particular algorithm.
+So again using an ORM one could create a pluggable system for managing tree structures with different algorithms which prevent binding the business logic of the CMS to a particular algorithm.

 However it should be said once more, that all Bundles and Components in the CMF are developed